portainer/portainer-compose/traefik/README.md

 docker-compose up -d
 ```

-And then access Portainer by hitting [http://dev.portainer](http://dev.portainer) (or your own domain if you updated it) with a web browser.
+And then access Portainer by hitting [http://portainer.yourdomain.com](http://portainer.yourdomain.com) with a web browser.

-**NOTE**: Your machine must be able to resolve `dev.portainer` (or your own domain if you updated it).
+**NOTE**: Your machine must be able to resolve `portainer.yourdomain.com` (or your own domain if you updated it).